spencermountain/wtf_wikipedia/README.md

 * If you update the `README.md` with a new export format run `doctoc README.md` to update the table of contents.
 * create a [Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for the maintainer Spencer Kelly to integrate the new export format the original `wtf_wikipedia` respository.

-## Maintainer Comment
-Never-ender projects like these are only good with many-hands, and I try to be a friendly maintainer. (promise!)

 ```bash
 npm install
 npm test
 npm run build #to package-up client-side
 ```
-## Table of Contents in README.md
-`DocToc` is used to create a helpful table of contents in the README (see [DocToc-Installation](https://github.com/thlorenz/doctoc#installation) for further details on [NPM DocToc](https://www.npmjs.com/package/doctoc) ).
-Run `doctoc README.md` for updating the table of contents in the `README.md`.

 MIT